KarchinLab/open-cravat-modules-karchinlab/converters/gds-converter/gds-converter.md

 - R Package *SeqArray*

 Installation:
- 1. Installing R: Further installation link and instructions can be found at http://lib.stat.cmu.edu/R/CRAN/
+ 1. Installing R: Further installation link and instructions can be found at [http://lib.stat.cmu.edu/R/CRAN/](http://lib.stat.cmu.edu/R/CRAN/)
- 2. Installing rpy2: Call "pip install rpy2" in terminal.
+ 2. Installing rpy2: Call `pip install rpy2` in terminal.
 Note: this assumes that python and pip are already installed.
  3. Installing the R Package SeqArray:
-    A. We will be installing this through python and the rpy2 library.
-First, run python in terminal by calling "python" or "python3".
+    - We will be installing this through python and the rpy2 library.
+It MUST be installed through the rpy2 library.
+Installing the R Package directly could install it to a directory inaccessable to python.
+First, run python in terminal by calling `python` or `python3`.
-    B. In python you can call the following short script and this will download and install the necessary packages.
+    - In python you can call the following short script and this will download and install the necessary packages.
-    "from rpy2.robjects.packages import importr
+    ```from rpy2.robjects.packages import importr
     import rpy2.robjects.packages as rpackages
     rpackages.importr('utils').chooseCRANmirror(ind=1)
     rpackages.importr('utils').install_packages('BiocManager')
-    importr('BiocManager').install('SeqArray')"
+    importr('BiocManager').install('SeqArray')```